Diagnosed in older people. Features of psychological diagnostics of older people. Missed or delayed diagnosis

 own life

-Difficulties in diagnosing the elderly.
+Difficulties in diagnosing older people.

 when age changes

-health and mental health
+health and mental conditions

-approach pathological;
+approaching pathological;

 – illiteracy and low